sai-kul/Water-Quality/README.md

 5. Sulfates: Sulfates are naturally occurring substances that are found in minerals, soil, and rocks.
 Samples with high sulfate content have a noticeably different odor and taste - bitter and rotten egg smell.
 High values of sulfates have adverse health effects on humans.
 6. Conductivity: Pure water is a bad conductor of water due to the absence of ions.
 An increase in the ions in water enhances the electrical conductivity of water.
 7. Organic Carbon: TOC is a measure of the total amount of carbon in organic compounds in pure water.
 It comes in water by decaying organic matter and synthetic matter in water.
 8. Trihalomethanes: They are chemicals found in water when it is treated with chlorides.
-The concentrations of trihalomethanes vary with the level of organic matter in water, the amount of chlorine.
+The concentrations of trihalomethanes vary with the level of organic matter in water, and the amount of chlorine.
 9. Turbidity: The turbidity of water depends on the quantity of solid matter present in the suspended state.
 It is a measure of the light-emitting properties of water.
 10. Potability: It indicates whether the water is safe to drink.

+Experiments:
+We tested 7 water samples which were available around our college.
+We could only test the water on 4 of the 9 input parameters due to the unavailability of equipment so we tested the samples on pH, conductivity, turbidity, and hardness.
+These are the results we obtained.